 Behavior in the course of time: From the viewpoint of convergence speed, CL and REL are able to reach their peak performance during the first training rounds (at 200 secs).
 At this stage, they outperform AEL by 15% and FL by 21% for r=2.1 (Fig. 2) and by 14% and 18% for r=8.5(Fig. 3), respectively.
 The slow accuracy improvement of FL compared to other schemes is mainly dictated by the low processing capacity of the mobile devices, as opposed to a GPU in the edges (AEL-REL) or TPU in the cloud (CL).
 The faster convergence of CL-REL comes at a cost in bandwidth expenditure.
 In specific, for r=2.1 REL (at 200 secs) requires 2.5 times more data (for CL that is almost 4) as compared to FL.
 For r=8.5 these values are 2 and 3, respectively.
 Fast convergence however, may imply (financial) gains in view of the per-hour cost for edge resources usage [17].
-Finally, AEL requires the most heavy data exchange across all schemes.
+Finally, AEL utilizes more data than any other scheme.